 These recycled plastic bottle planters are so adorable!
 Self-watering planters that make great earth day crafts, these planters are the perfect size for a cactus or succulent.

 Confession Time: My son keeps bringing weeds into the house to bring me “flowers” and I secretly throw them away hoping that he will forget.
 It’s so sweet, but it’s also like 2-3 times a day.
 I just know I am going to be found out!

-To curb his enthusiasm (and keep the weeds out of the house), I thought we could make some cute planters that he could take care of.
+To curb his enthusiasm (and keep weeds out of the house), I thought we could make some cute planters that he could take care of.
 Something super cute and super easy, like recycled soda bottle planters!

-Soda Bottle Planter Supplies
+Recycled Bottle Planter Supplies

-- Paint – for best results, use a paint for glass or other non-poreous surfaces.
+- Paint – for best results, use a paint for glass or other non-porous surfaces.
 We use Plaid’s glass paint which you can find at most craft stores.
 You can tell it works on glass because the lid has a picture of a wine glass on it.

+Step 2: Draw the basic shape and cut the perimeter.
 A ruler makes it easy to create a straight cut around the edge.
-Then I painted two coats of paint, letting dry between coats, and drew the faces on.

 My son chose to create a bunny, a frog, and a piggy for his planters.
 I had more options like a bear, panda bear, cow, fox, dog, cat, and even a swan.